ArthDubey/MCQdistractors-Generating-semantically-similar-text/README.md

-# Generating-semantially-similar-text || Submission for ValueLabs
+# Generating semantially similar text
 This project aims to generate semantially and structurally similar text while keeping the context of the statement.
 Major use of this could be generating 2 or more distractors given the question and solution of a Multiple choice question.